Small Budget, Big Impact: How the Right Website Pays for Itself

 An Example

-Let’s say it takes a couple months and costs you $X for a brand-new, well-designed, minimally viable website that states your organization’s mission, provides monetization and conversion opportunities, showcases a handful of relevant articles on the blog, and contains an active social media feed with your organization’s latest news and updates.
+Let’s say it takes a couple of months and costs you $X for a brand-new, well-designed, minimally viable website that states your organization’s mission, provides monetization and conversion opportunities, showcases a handful of relevant articles on the blog, and contains an active social media feed with your organization’s latest news and updates.

 If the website generates an income of at least $X within the first year, you have already paid for the cost of the initial website development.
 The additional cash flow can be reinvested in further website development to generate additional revenue or in other areas of the organization.